dart-lang/sdk/pkg/kernel/binary.md

 type Procedure extends Member {
   Byte tag = 6;
   CanonicalNameReference canonicalName;
+  // An absolute path URI to the .dart file from which the class was created.
+  UriReference fileUri;
   FileOffset fileOffset;
   FileOffset fileEndOffset;
   Byte kind; // Index into the ProcedureKind enum above.